 Uptime Kuma (Community)

-phukit29182/uptime-kuma-mcp-server has the most tools (13) including edit_monitor, add_monitor_tag, delete_monitor_tag, get_status_page, and get_tags — features missing from DavidFuchs.
+phukit29182/uptime-kuma-mcp-server has 12 tools including edit_monitor, add_monitor_tag, delete_monitor_tag, get_status_page, and get_tags.
 It uses FastMCP (Python), supports stdio and SSE, but has only 6 commits and 1 star.
 No license specified.
+Note: DavidFuchs now covers most of these features in v0.7.0, reducing the differentiation.

 Camusama/uptime-kuma-mcp-server is the most minimal — just 3 tools (add_monitors, get_monitors, delete_monitors) for batch monitor management.
 Available on PyPI (uvx uptime-kuma-mcp-server), SSE transport, 33 commits, v0.1.15.
 Useful if you only need bulk operations.